 Sorry if these take a little while to load.
-These pics are all 1200 across – you can click on them to go bigger.
+These pics are all 1200 across – you can click on them to go bigger, or ‘open image in new tab’.
 I figured if you’re going to have a look around Industrial Light and Magic, you might as well have a GOOD look.
 The joy really is in the details.

 Sure, it’s just a place of business, but for a Sci Fi fan, it’s a very special place of business.
 Walking around it was a thrill for me.
 Hopefully you can share in some of that right now.